Tracey Ullman: The Tracey Ullman Show

-In 1985, Ullman was persuaded by her husband, British independent television producer Allan McKeown, to join him in Los Angeles, where he was already partially based.
+In 1985, Ullman was persuaded by her husband, British independent television producer, Allan McKeown, to join him in Los Angeles, where he was already partially based.
 She set her sights on a film and stage career, believing that there was little in the way of television for her.
 Her British agent put together a videotape compilation of her work and began circulating it around Hollywood.
-The tape landed in the hands of Craig Kellem, vice president for comedy at Universal Television.
+The tape landed in the hands of Craig Kellem, vice president of comedy at Universal Television.
 A deal was immediately struck with CBS.
 I Love New York, a show about a "slightly wacky" British woman working in New York, was written by Saturday Night Live writer Anne Beatts.
 Unhappy with the direction the network wanted to take the show, Ullman's agent decided to contact producer James L. Brooks.
 Brooks felt that a sketch show would best suit her.
 "Why would you do something with Tracey playing a single character on TV when her talent requires variety?
 You can't categorize Tracey, so it's silly to come up with a show that attempted to."
 The Tracey Ullman Show debuted on 5 April 1987, along with Married... with Children.
 The show also produced The Simpsons as a series of animated shorts, or "bumpers", which would air before and after commercial breaks.
 The Simpsons shorts would eventually be spun-off into their own half-hour series in 1989.
 The Tracey Ullman Show was awarded ten Primetime Emmy Awards, with Ullman winning three, one in the category of Outstanding Individual Performance in a Variety or Music Program in 1990.
 The show was the first Fox network primetime show to win an Emmy award.
 The show concluded after a four-season run in 1990.

 HBO

 In 1991, Ullman's husband placed a successful bid on a television franchise in the South of England.
 The television programming lineup agreed upon included a Tracey Ullman special.
 Unlike the Fox show, this programme would be shot entirely on location.
 Tracey Ullman: A Class Act, a send-up of the British class system, premiered on 9 January 1993 on ITV.
-This led to HBO in America becoming interested in having a special made for their network, with the caveat that Ullman take on a more American subject.
+This led to HBO in America becoming interested in having a special made for them, with the caveat that Ullman take on a more American subject.
 She chose New York City.
 Tracey Ullman Takes on New York debuted on 9 October 1993.
 The programme went on to win two Emmy Awards, a CableAce Award, an American Comedy Award, and a Writers Guild of America Award.
 The success led to the creation of the HBO sketch comedy series Tracey Takes On... in 1996.

 Ullman returned to HBO in 2003 with the television special Tracey Ullman in the Trailer Tales, which she also directed.
 She returned to HBO again in 2005 with her one-woman stage show Tracey Ullman: Live and Exposed.